remixz/publish-release/README.md

   --apiUrl [apiurl]               Use a custom API URL to connect to GitHub Enterprise instead of github.com.
                                   Defaults to "https://api.github.com"
                                   Ex: --apiUrl "https://myGHEserver/api/v3"
+  --target_commitish [commitish]  Specifies the commitish value that determines where the Git tag is created from.
+Can be any branch or commit SHA.
+                                  Defaults to the default branch of the repository.
+                                  Ex: --target_commitish "master"
 ```

 ### API Usage